Editor's LetterWhat's New

 Twenty-eight-year-old Raquel Corvino, who updated Spry’s arrangements for domino, grew up in a family of artists and selected flowers as her métier when she was in high school.
 In 2000, she started her eponymous floral business, where she specializes in bold combinations and unusual colors.

 Start with ten coxcombs.
-Cut the stems so that the flower base sits about 1⁄2” above lip of vase.
+Cut the stems so that the flower base sits about 1/2" above the lip of the vase.

 Insert the coxcomb stems, one by one, in a spiral.
 Crisscross the stems as you go to form a base.